 Just after you start your hike you’ll come to a fork in the path.
 Stick to the left to head up to the larger storage building.
 Farther up you’ll come to another divide, which can be a bit confusing as the arrows point left and right, but you’ll want to head straight up.

 After exploring the main structure, and appreciating the views of the valley and Ollantaytambo Ruins below you, head back down to the divide in the path.
-The way that the path curves is easy to miss that you are passing this intersection.
+The way that the path curves it is easy to miss when you are passing this intersection.
 Continue down and to the left and you’ll reach the smaller set of ruins.
 The path curves down through these smaller structures before joining the original path just above the registration desk.